What Options Are Available In Resolving Family Law Matters?

 What Exactly Is Mediation In Family Law Cases?

-Mediation is a process in which a neutral third party supports people in working toward reaching a voluntary agreement between the parties on the issues of divorce.
-It tends to promote understanding by both parties in regards to understanding the perspective of the other person.
+Mediation is a process in which a neutral third party aids people by working toward reaching a voluntary agreement between the parties on the issues of divorce.
+It tends to promote understanding by both parties towards the perspective of the other person.
 It helps each side to focus on their own interests and not be concerned with what the other party’s position is.
 It’s a situation where creative problem solving factors in, so that it is not necessarily dividing the pie into straight, equal parts as much as it is the drawing of curved lines to divide the assets and liabilities in such a way that the assets can remain principally intact.
 Mediation is supporting the parties in reaching their own solutions and suggesting creative problem solving approaches towards those particular areas not agreed upon.

 What Are The Clear Benefits To Mediation?
 Are There Any Drawbacks?